An iced sock-it-to-me cake, sliced, with the rest of the cake in the background.

 Instructions

-- Put the remaining cake mix in a mixing bowl.
-Add the buttermilk, vegetable oil, and eggs.
+• Remove 2 tablespoons of the cake mix and set it aside for the streusel topping.
+Put the remaining cake mix in a mixing bowl.
+Add the sour cream, melted butter, and eggs.
 Beat with an electric mixer on medium speed until smooth and well blended.

-- Spoon half of the batter into the prepared pan; smooth it then sprinkle the reserved pecan mixture evenly over the layer.
+• Spoon half of the cake batter into the prepared pan; smooth it, then sprinkle the streusel mixture evenly over the layer.

-- For the glaze, sift the confectioners’ sugar into a medium bowl; add 1 1/2 teaspoons of vanilla and 2 teaspoons of milk; mix, adding more milk if too thick to drizzle.
+• For the icing, sift the confectioners' sugar into a medium bowl; add 1 1/2 teaspoons of vanilla and 2 tablespoons of milk; mix, adding more milk if too thick to drizzle.

 Nutrition